 Proverbs 11:25 NIV

 I admit it has taken me years to appreciate what this means.
-I understood the content; we are blessed in our giving, but lacking was my belief in this assertion’s validity.
+I understood the content; we are blessed in our giving, but my belief in this assertion’s validity was lacking.
 There is no explanation for this.
 Our parents regularly tithed at least 10% to the church growing up, and we never wanted anything.
-We certainly weren’t wealthy, but we had a small comfortable home and always had plenty of food on the table.
+We weren’t wealthy, but we had a small comfortable home and always had plenty of food on the table.
 God never failed to provide.
-But even with this proof, I had doubts, which perhaps said something not only about my lack of faith but my selfishness.
+But even with this proof, I had doubts, which perhaps said something about my lack of faith and my selfishness.

-Precious and loving God, we give you thanks for your abundant gifts to us.
+Precious and loving God, we thank you for your abundant gifts.
 Please help us to have open and generous hearts in response.
 May our offerings be acceptable to you.
 We seek your guidance in what it means to be a missional church.
-Help us to use them to share the love and hope found in you.
-In Jesus’, name we pray.
+Help us use them to share the love and hope in you.
+In Jesus’ name, we pray.
 Amen.